icecube/ASTERIA/README.md

 This is a fast supernova neutrino simulation designed for the IceCube Neutrino Observatory.
 The original version was written in C++ by Thomas Kowarik and Gösta Kroll at Universität Mainz in 2011, and has been updated by Lutz Köpke.
-This project began as a Python port of the original USSR.
+This project began as a Python port of the original program, the Unified Supernova Simulation Routine (USSR).

 The code uses estimates of the supernova neutrino luminosity from large-scale simulations of core-collapse supernovae to calculate photons in the IceCube